 How they get to this point requires identifying what the company wants, and how it hopes to achieve those goals in the near term.
 Once they have that target clearly defined, then it’s a matter of working backward to figure out how to get there.

 This, of course, is easy to say and extremely difficult to do.
-In fact, sometimes the complexity involved in trying to put together a plan to strategically meet your goals can feel like it needs a strategic planning model all its own!
+Sometimes the complexity involved in trying to put together a plan to strategically meet your goals can feel like it needs a strategic planning model all its own!
 That’s why there are classic models already in place to help you accomplish your goals.

 Do You Need a Strategic Planning Model?